Plan Now, Save Later! (Part 1)

 While these recommendations sound easy and straightforward, unfortunately, they are not a “one size fits all” strategy and simply accelerating some deductions is not enough to guarantee tax savings.
 The tax law can be confusing, and every taxpayer’s situation is different – so what works for one person, may not work for someone else.
 Let me and my team help you evaluate your situation and, more importantly, help you determine if there is something you can do to lower taxes before 2019 comes to a close.
 Call us at 302-656-6632 or email your C&R tax professional.

-Stay tuned for Part 2, where we will discuss Maxing Out Your Retirement Account, Qualified Charitable Distributions, and Reducing Capital Gains.
+Click here to read Part 2 of the series, where we discuss Maxing Out Your Retirement Account, Qualified Charitable Distributions, and Reducing Capital Gains.

 Andy Johnson is a principal in the Tax Department at Cover & Rossiter.
 Since joining the firm in 2008, he has risen rapidly through the ranks due to his keen attention to detail and problem-solving capability.
 Andy’s primary focus is serving his clients and helping them navigate the constantly-changing tax landscape.
 Contact: AJohnson@CoverRossiter.com